-(14) The MTW PHA will comply with acquisition and relocation rea Acquisition Policies Act of 1970 and implementing regulation quirements of the Uniform Relocation Assistance and Real Property s at 49 CFR Part 24 as applicable. ) The MTW PHA will take appropriate affirmative action to award contracts to minority and women's business enterprises under 24 CFR 5.105(a).
-Environmental Policy Act and other related authorities in acc responsible entity, the MTW PHA will maintain documentation) The MTW PHA will provide HUD or the responsible entity any documentation needed to carry out its review under the National Environmental Policy Act and other related authorities in accordance with 24 CFR Part 58.
-Regardless of who acts as the responsible entity, the MTW PHA will maintain documentation that verifies compliance with environmental requirements pursuant to 24 Part 58 and 24 CFR Part 50 and will make this documentation available to HUD upon its request. itional development the MTW PHA will comply with Davis-Bacon or f the United States Housing Act of 1937 and the Contract Work Hours (18) The MTW PHA will keep records in accordance with 24 CFR 82 program requirements.
-5.20 and facilitate an effective audit to determine compliance with (19) The MTW PHA will comply with the Lead-Based Paint Poisoni ng Prevention Act and 24 CFR Part 35.
-(20) The MTW PHA will comply with the policies, guidelines, and r and Indian Tribal Governments) and 24 CFR Part 200. requirements of OMB Circular No. A-87 (Cost Principles for State, Local vered by the Plan in a manner consistent with its Plan and will utilize nder the Moving to Work Agreement and Statement of Authorizations public inspection.
-All required supporting documents have be e available at all times and all locations that the Plan is available for een made available for public inspection along with the Plan and PHA and at all other times and locations identified by the MTW PHA he primary business office of the MTW PHA.
-Philadelphia Housing Authority PA002 MTW PHA NAME T HOOZ MTW PHA NUMBER/HA CODE I hereby certify that all the information stated herein, as w herewith, is true and accurate.
-Warning: HUD will prosect criminal and/or civil penalties.
-(18 U.S.C.
-1001, 1010, 1012 ute false claims and statements.
-Conviction may result in Lynette Brown-Sow Chairperson NAME OF AUTHORIZED OFFICIAL TITLE Zaruom Buz.
-12/21/2020 SIGNATURE DATE Must be signed by either the Chairman or Secretary of the B signed by an employee unless authorized by the MTW PHA I oard of the MTW PHA's legislative body.
-This certification cannot be
+- (14) The MTW PHA will comply with acquisition and relocation requirements of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 and implementing regulations at 49 CFR Part 24 as applicable. - (15) The MTW PHA will take appropriate affirmative action to award contracts to minority and women's business enterprises under 24 CFR 5.105(a). - (16) The MTW PHA will provide HUD or the responsible entity any documentation needed to carry out its review under the National Environmental Policy Act and other related authorities in accordance with 24 CFR Part 58.
+Regardless of who acts as the responsible entity, the MTW PHA will maintain documentation that verifies compliance with environmental requirements pursuant to 24 Part 58 and 24 CFR Part 50 and will make this documentation available to HUD upon its request. - (17) With respect to public housing and applicable local, non-traditional development the MTW PHA will comply with Davis-Bacon or HUD determined wage rate requirements under section 12 of the United States Housing Act of 1937 and the Contract Work Hours and Safety Standards Act. - (18) The MTW PHA will keep records in accordance with 24 CFR 85.20 and facilitate an effective audit to determine compliance with program requirements. - (19) The MTW PHA will comply with the Lead-Based Paint Poisoning Prevention Act and 24 CFR Part 35. - (20) The MTW PHA will comply with the policies, guidelines, and requirements of OMB Circular No. A-87 (Cost Principles for State, Local and Indian Tribal Governments) and 24 CFR Part 200. - (21) The MTW PHA will undertake only activities and programs covered by the Plan in a manner consistent with its Plan and will utilize covered grant funds only for activities that are approvable under the Moving to Work Agreement and Statement of Authorizations and included in its Plan. - (22) All attachments to the Plan have been and will continue to be available at all times and all locations that the Plan is available for public inspection.
+All required supporting documents have been made available for public inspection along with the Plan and additional requirements at the primary business office of the PHA and at all other times and locations identified by the MTW PHA in its Plan and will continue to be made available at least at the primary business office of the MTW PHA.

+Philadelphia Housing Authority MTW PHA NAME